Adam Smith, Esq., Consulting Services

 - We provide our unvarnished opinions and we will tell you what we think.
-But we promise to be very nice about it, and we recognize that you are the client—meaning that we’ll be highly supportive of whatever decisions are ultimately taken.
+But we promise to be very nice about it, and we recognize that you are the client—meaning that we’ll be highly supportive of whatever decisions you ultimately take.

 - As you should expect, we approach all our work with the utmost confidentiality, discretion, and probity.